Swift-Drive-Ltd/Swift-Drive-Project/GroupCourseWork_Project/docs/Implementation_Summary/amii_summary.md

 -The DeleteCar method allows the system to remove cars from both in-memory data structures and the database, ensuring data consistency.

 - The DisplayCarsSorted method enables user interaction by displaying all cars in a sorted order, based on the Model property.

+Day 6 :

+- Created a generic SortedLinkedList<T> class to manage data in a sorted order.

+- The Insert method ensures elements are added in the correct position based on their natural order.

+- The Delete method removes a specific element from the list while maintaining the list's integrity.

+- The Display method iterates through the list and prints all elements, providing a way to view the list's contents.

+This implementation is designed to work with any type that implements the IComparable<T> interface.